Fumohouse/Fumohouse/docs/src/contributing/index.md

    | `snake_case` | files,[^filenames] folders, animations         |
    | `PascalCase` | classes, autoloads, nodes (incl. in 3D models) |
 1. Public interfaces should be documented.
+1. Do not use Godot's binary resource formats `.res` or `.scn` unless otherwise stated.

 ### Asset optimization